toddwschneider/stocks/README.md

 # Update / IEX Cloud Shutdown

 IEX Cloud [announced it will be shutting](https://iexcloud.io/product-bulletin) down in August 2024.
-I'm putting this repo into public archive, thought it's possible in the future I'll swap in another data provider
+I'm putting this repo into public archive, though it's possible in the future I'll swap in another data provider

 # Stocks!